 Ready to get started?
 Select the link below to launch the database!

-The Credo Reference database contains summary articles generated by encyclopedias, dictionaries and other reference sources.
+Credo Reference consists of encyclopedias and other reference books on a wide range of academic subjects in the humanities, social sciences, and more.
 While these summaries may not be acceptable for an assignment, it is a good source for finding background information on general education topics.
 Before you follow the instructions below, check your assignment rubric or ask your professor which sources are acceptable for your assignments.

 To log in to the Credo Reference database, use the database links on the library homepage or select the link below.
 If prompted to log in, you will use the same login information you use for your classes (D# and password).